tldr-pages/tldr/CONTRIBUTING.md

 ## Contributing content

-All `tldr` pages are stored in Markdown right here on Github.
+All `tldr` pages are stored in Markdown right here on GitHub.
-Just open an issue or send a pull request and we'll merge it ASAP.
+Just open an issue or send a pull request and we'll merge it as soon as possible.

 Note that `tldr` is focussed on concrete examples.
 Pages should not try to cover all possible examples and combinations of flags.
 Instead, focus on the 5 or 6 most common usages.
 When in doubt, keep new command-line users in mind.